-Novasutras extends an invitation to co-create the religion that meets the needs of today’s and tomorrow’s world.
-Together, we can conceive a religion that remains adaptable, deeply democratic and egalitarian, open to both science and mysticism, and so beautifully enticing that it can powerfully transform the way humans live together in our biosphere.
+Novasutras extends an invitation to co-create a spiritual movement that meets the needs of today’s and tomorrow’s world.
+Together, we can conceive an eco-spirituality that remains adaptable, deeply democratic and egalitarian, open to both science and mysticism, and so beautifully enticing that it can powerfully transform the way humans live together in our biosphere.

 Life is sacred (agaya).